-BRIAN CARLYLE COOK LYLE COOK CHIEF EXECUTIVE OFFICER AND DIRECTOR Qualifications M.Ed Tenure Geelong Football Club Limited Chief Executive Officer for fifteen years Geelong Football Club Limited Director for five years Chair of Geelong Football Club Foundation Pty Limited for one year Experience One of Australia's most respected sporting administrators, Brian took up the post in March 1999.
+BRIAN CARLYLE COOK - CHIEF EXECUTIVE OFFICER AND DIRECTOR

+Qualifications M.Ed Tenure Geelong Football Club Limited Chief Executive Officer for sixteen years Geelong Football Club Limited Director for six years Chair of Geelong Football Club Foundation Pty Limited for two years Experience One of Australia's most respected sporting administrators, Brian took up the post in March 1999.
 During his tenure, Brian has overhauled the Club's operations, overseen a dramatic transformation in the Club's finances, and a redevelopment of Simonds Stadium while leading the Club to three AFL Premierships.
 Brian has been awarded with a number of honours including AFL Life Membership, Geelong Football Club Life Membership, the Eunice Gill Award for services coaching at a national level, the Australian Sports Medal and the Australian Sports Executive of the Year in 2007.
-Brian is also an Ambassador for Wombats Wish (an organisation established to support bereaved children who lose a parent).
+Brian is also an Ambassador for Wombats Wish (an organisation established to support bereaved children who lose a parent), Director of Zoological Parks and Gardens and the Barwon Health Future Fund Foundation.
 Other Responsibilities Attends by invitation - Geelong Football Club Limited Corporate Governance Committee Attends by invitation - Geelong Football Club Limited Finance & Audit Committee Attends by invitation - Geelong Football Club Limited Remuneration Committee